 Department of Social Services:

-- Assisting with Food Stamps, Medicaid, Temporary Assistance Applications
+- Assist with Food Stamps, Medicaid, Temporary Assistance Applications.

-- Answering questions as you go through the process
+- Answer questions as you go through the process.

-- Can the Medicaid Savings Plan assist with paying for your Medicare Part B Premium?
+- Determine if the Medicaid Savings Plan can assist with paying for your Medicare Part B Premium.

 Community Supplemental Needs Medicaid Trust: